 If you are searching for most affordable option, that will definitely be steel blades and they’re good for cutting most softwoods but get dull very quickly when used on hardwoods.

 A carbide-tipped blade is your best option for fine woodworking jobs.
-They are the most expensive of the three types, but you will have sharp blades for much longer time.
+They are the most expensive of the three types, but you will have sharp blades for a long time.
 With this type of blade, you will get very smooth, accurate cuts.

 Our suggestion is to get at least 2 different blades.
 One will usually come included with your saw.
 That blade is usually all-purpose blade that you’ll be able to use for about 90% of your jobs.
 All-purpose or combination blades are usually made for crosscutting and ripping.